Table of Contents

 What happens if my request for review is late?

-A request for a review must be submitted in writing to the Tribunal on or before the date identified in the notice you received.
-However, in some cases, the Tribunal may allow for an extension of time.
+A request for review must be received by the Tribunal on or before the deadline indicated in the notice you received.
+In some cases, however, the Tribunal may grant an extension of time.

-- If your request is accepted, the Tribunal will open a file.
+- If your request is granted, the Tribunal will open a file and proceed with your request for review.

 - If your request is denied, the Tribunal will not hear your request for review.

-After the Tribunal receives your request for a review of the Minister’s or the Agency’s decision, it will contact both parties (the applicant and the respondent) to schedule a case management conference by videoconference.
+After the Tribunal receives your request for a review of the Minister’s or the Agency’s decision and the file is ready to proceed, the Tribunal will contact both parties (the applicant and the respondent) to schedule a case management conference by videoconference.

-The case management conference is not where your case is presented and decided.
-Your case will be decided after the hearing, which will be scheduled later.
-The purpose of the case management conference is to help the parties prepare for the hearing.
+A case management conference is not a hearing.
+Your case will not be decided during the CMC.
+Instead, the purpose of the CMC is to help the parties prepare for the hearing and ensure that the case can proceed efficiently.

-The case management conference is a first step that allows the parties and the Tribunal to:
+The case management conference allows the parties and the Tribunal to:

-- Ensure both parties are ready to proceed with a hearing.
+- Ensure that both parties are ready to proceed with the hearing.

-The case management conference also involves scheduling a potential hearing date.
+The case management conference is also used to schedule a hearing date.
 Parties will be asked to confirm the availability of any witnesses or other participants.
-Once parties agree to a hearing date, they will receive a Notice of Hearing after the case management conference.
+Once the parties agree on a hearing date, the Tribunal will issue a Notice of Hearing setting out the date, time, and format of the hearing.

 Back to topWhat is disclosure?

-As the person who requested a review of the Minister’s or the Agency’s decision, you are entitled to know what information they used to make their decision.
-This information is usually given to you by the Minister or the Agency in disclosure documents.
-The disclosure documents should be given to you in advance of the case management conference (CMC), to give you time to review the information and to prepare your case.
-At the CMC, the presiding member will ensure the disclosure process is completed or set a date by which you should receive disclosure.
+As the person who requested a review of the Minister's or the Agency's decision, you have the right to know what information was used to make that decision.
+This information is usually provided to you by the Minister or the Agency in the form of disclosure documents.

 If you have not received disclosure documents and the names of witnesses by the date set at the CMC, you can make a request to the Tribunal to have the disclosure documents given to you before the hearing.